SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 ![[Pasted image 20210210094759.png]]

 Notice!
-With this roundabout way, we have an equation with $\delta t$ on both sides.
-Becaues we could figure out the distance of light travel
+With this roundabout way, we have an equation with $\delta t$ on both sides: becaues we could figure out the distance of light travel to mirror, doubling that divided by speed of light will result in $\delta t$ again!